defisym/OpenFusionExamples/Extensions/FindTheWay/ToInstall/Files/Help/FindTheWay/FindTheWay.md

   - Set Map By Base64
   - Set Map By Picture
   - Set Map By Collision
-    - *you can let extension retrieve collision of layers, or call `On Set Map By Collision` for each gird for you to check & set collisions directly*
+    - *you can let extension retrieve collision of layers, or call `On Set Map By Collision` for each grid for you to check & set collisions directly*

   - On Set Map By Collision